Shakeskeyboarde/wurk/packages/werk/README.md

 ### Git Options

 - `--git-head <sha>`
-  - Use a specific Git commit as the "HEAD" commit.
-If not specified, the current commit will be used.
+  - Provide a default Git "HEAD" commit in non-Git environments.
+This has no effect if Git is available.
 - `--git-from-revision <rev>`
   - Use a specific Git revision when detecting modifications.
 If not specified, it will be detected from the registry metadata of the current version.